-The Cospas-Sarsat System is operated in accordance with the 1988 International Cospas-Sarsat Programme Agreement and other related documents.
-The purpose of this document C/S A.002 (SID) is to describe the message formats and communication standards required to transmit data between Cospas-Sarsat MCCs.
-It is designed to facilitate information exchange between Cospas-Sarsat MCCs and between those MCCs and Rescue Coordination Centres (RCCs) of countries without MCCs.
+The Cospas-Sarsat System is operated in accordance with the 1988 International Cospas-Sarsat Programme Agreement (document C/S P.001) and other related documents.
+The purpose of this document C/S A.002 (SID) is to describe the message formats and communication standards that are used to transmit data between Cospas-Sarsat MCCs.
+It is designed to facilitate information exchange between Cospas-Sarsat MCCs and between those MCCs and Distress authorities.

-This document specifies the structure and content of the information portion of Cospas-Sarsat messages regardless of the communication network to be used.
+This document specifies the structure and content of the information portion of Cospas-Sarsat messages, regardless of the communication network to be used.
 For an operational implementation, the information portion will of necessity be framed with the addressing, header and trailer data required by the specific network protocol.